cis-famu/oer-assignment-group-4-1/Chapter-2.md

 ## Introduction

 In this chapter, importance is placed on the manipulation of input/output data.
-Understanding how to debug a program as well as a multitude of other functions like reading and writing to and from other programs or data.
+Understanding how to debug a program, reading and writing to and from other programs or data, clearing input/output error codes the definition of a function, as well as a multitude of other functions.

 ## I/O Streams and Standard I/O Devices
 Stream: a sequence of characters from the source to the destination